 Western diet contains high amounts of ω -6 PUFAs and small amounts of ω -3 s.
-The resulting high ω -6: ω -3 ratio is believed to contribute to different diseases, such as inflammation and cancer.
-In particular, evidence that ω -3 PUFA may be inhibitory on neuroblastoma has been shown in both in vitro and in vivo studies.19 In contrast, evidence suggests that a high intake of ω -6 PUFAs is associated with an increased risk of developing cancer.24 The ω -3: ω -6 ratio is important in maintaining an appropriate level of biological membrane fluidity, which is essential for ion channel function, membrane receptor activity, and the release of neurohormones.21

-EPA is an ω -3 fatty acid with significant anti-cancer effects by regulating the expression of anti-inflammatory mediators, inhibiting cell proliferation, and modulating cell death pathways.
-Studies have shown that EPA can activate multiple molecular mechanisms, including both classical and alternative apoptotic pathways, and regulate survival and cell growth signalling, ultimately leading to cell death in various $in\ vitro$ and $in\ vivo$ animal models.
-Studies have shown that ω -3 fatty acids reduce neuroblastoma cell proliferation.
-He was revealed that oleic acid treatment significantly reduced SHSY-5Y cells in a time- and dose-dependent manner.
-In a study of human neuroblastoma LA-N-1 cells, it was reported that ω -3 fatty acids docosahexaenoic acid (DHA) and EPA exert antiproliferative effects depending on time and concentration.
-In our study, a similar decrease in cell proliferation was observed at 48 h when increasing doses of EPA were administered.
+The resulting high ω -6: ω -3 ratio is believed to contribute to different diseases such as inflammation and cancer.
+In particular, evidence that ω -3 PUFA may be inhibitory on neuroblastoma has been shown in both in vitro and in vivo studies.21 In contrast, evidence suggests that a high intake of ω -6 PUFAs is associated with an increased risk of developing cancer.22 The ω -3: ω -6 ratio is important in maintaining an appropriate level of biological membrane fluidity, which is essential for ion channel function, membrane receptor activity, and the release of neurohormones.23 EPA is an ω -3 fatty acid with significant anti-cancer effects by regulating the expression of anti-inflammatory mediators, inhibiting cell proliferation, and modulating cell death pathways.24 Studies have shown that EPA can activate multiple molecular mechanisms, including both classical and alternative apoptotic pathways, and regulate survival and cell growth signaling, ultimately leading to cell death in various in vitro and in vivo animal models.^{25,26} Studies have shown that ω -3 fatty acids reduce neuroblastoma cell proliferation.^{27,28} It was revealed that oleic acid treatment significantly reduced SHSY-5Y cells in a time- and dose-dependent manner.29 In a study of human neuroblastoma LA-N-1 cells, it was reported that ω -3 fatty acids docosahexaenoic acid (DHA) and EPA exert antiproliferative effects depending on time and concentration.30 In our study, a similar decrease in cell proliferation was observed at 48 h when increasing doses of EPA were administered.

-Figure 5. mRNA expression levels of TNF- α , IL-6 and TGF β 1 in the SHSY-5Y cell line ω-6 PUFAs are also reported to have anticancer activity.
-In one study, LA as an ω-6, the most abundant PUFA in nature, was reported to suppress cancer cell growth by inducing ROS production and mitochondrial damage.30 In other studies, unlike this one, they emphasized that LA has a proapoptotic effect on cancer.31-33 In another study examining the effect of ω-3 and ω-6 fatty acids on human IMR-32 neuroblastoma cells, it was reported that fatty acids significantly reduced the growth rate of cells to different degrees.
-There are studies suggesting that ω -6 fatty acids have a procarcinogenic effect on increased eicosanoid ratios or, conversely, suppress cancer cell growth by inducing ROS production and mitochondrial damage.
-In our study, we observed a decrease in cell proliferation as a result of increasing doses of LA for 48 h.
+ω -6 PUFAs are also reported to have anticancer activity.
+In one study, LA as an ω -6, the most abundant PUFA in nature, was reported to suppress cancer cell growth by inducing ROS production and mitochondrial damage.31 In other studies, unlike this one, they emphasized that LA has a proapoptotic effect on cancer.32-34 In another study examining the effect of ω -3 and ω -6 fatty acids on human IMR-32 neuroblastoma cells, it was reported that fatty acids significantly reduced the growth rate of cells to different degrees.35 There are studies suggesting that ω -6 fatty acids have a procarcinogenic effect on increased eicosanoid ratios or, conversely, suppress cancer cell growth by inducing ROS production and mitochondrial damage.^{3,36} In our study, we observed a decrease in cell proliferation as a result of increasing doses of LA for 48 h.